danya02/obsidian-wadayama-notes/Notes/Times/Knife Assault.md

 Yarik left bar and talked to [[Igarashi Iroha]].
 Said that this only happened 30 years ago: a family lived here, husband and wife argued, and wife stabbed husband.
 Unknown what happened after.
 Festival in 4 days.
 Will have fireworks, which have a religious meaning, though forgotten.

+Randomly came here from another city, and went insane.
+A neurocalibrator was supposed to help, but he didn't